Skip to content

 Things to Do:

-• Explore more about the history of this place by choosing to have an audio guide coming with an English narrative.
+• You can explore the history of this place more by choosing an audio guide with an English narrative.

-• Walking around the museum provides you with a glimpse of this beautiful example of Byzantine.
+• Walking around the museum gives you a glimpse of this beautiful example of Byzantine.

-• Pick your favorite coffee from a small Kishk outside the church or pay a vintage post to keep this amazing trip in your memory.
+• Pick your favourite coffee from a small Kishk outside the church or pay a vintage post to remember this fantastic trip.

-• Get access to the nearby energetic neighborhood peppered with brightly colored houses that will leave you breathless.
+• Get access to the nearby energetic neighbourhood peppered with brightly coloured houses that will leave you breathless.

 Things not to Do: